ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 **Evaluation approach**

 Evaluating the relevance of responses to user queries can be challenging.
 For this purpose, we could use a crowdsourcing platform.
-Assessors will be provided with a series of prompts and answers to evaluate their relevance.
-The assessors will use a 5-point scale where 5 is a full match, and 1 indicates no relevance.
+Assessors will be provided with a series of prompts and answers not only to assess relevance but also to detect hallucinations.
 We consider the following metrics:

 - **Average Relevance Score** of the direct questions.
 - **Average Relevance Score** of following-up questions.
+- **Hallucination Rate**: This new metric quantifies the percentage of responses that contain hallucinated content.
+Responses are considered hallucinated if they include information not supported by facts or the input prompt.

+**Assessment Method**:
+- Assessors will be provided with a series of prompts and answers to evaluate both their relevance and accuracy.
+Alongside the 5-point scale for relevance, assessors will use a binary scale (Yes/No) to indicate whether each response contains hallucinated information.
+- For nuanced analysis, we can further categorize hallucinations by severity, with minor inaccuracies noted separately from outright fabrications.

+**Platform and Settings**:

-For example, let’s say we use Yandex.Toloka (or Amazon Mechanical Turk, etc.) as a crowdsourcing platform.
+- **Platform Choice**: Yandex.Toloka or Amazon Mechanical Turk, etc.

-Approximate settings for the crowdsourcing platform:

 - **Total Assessors:** 100
 - **Query-Answer Pairs for Direct Questions:** 500
 - **Query-Answer Pairs for Follow-up Questions:** 500

-Terminology:
+**Terminology**:
  - **Task**: Defined as one Query-Answer Pair, which is a single item for assessment.
  - **Pool**: Described as a page with multiple tasks for assessors to evaluate.
  - **Overlap**: Indicates how many different assessors evaluate the same task, ensuring accurate data by having multiple reviewers.

-Cost Calculation Example:
+**Cost Calculation**:

 - **Pool Price:** $0.05
 - **Total Tasks**: 1000 (500 for direct questions and 500 for following-up questions)
 - **Tasks Per Pool:** 5
 - **Overlap:** 5

-Expense formula: pool_price*(total_tasks/tasks_per_pool)*overlap=expense
+**Expense Formula**: `expense = pool_price * (total_tasks / tasks_per_pool) * overlap`

-Cost of direct questions: 0.05*(500/5)*5=$25
+- Cost of direct questions: $25

-Cost of following-up questions: 0.05*(500/5)*5=$25
+- Cost of following-up questions: $25

-**Total Cost of Direct and Follow-up Questions**: $50
+- Total Cost with Hallucination Assessment: $50

+**Budget Adjustments**:

-The settings can be adjusted according to a budget.
+The settings can be adapted based on the budget, with potential increases to accommodate the additional complexity of assessing hallucinations.

 **Special Considerations for Niche Domains**: The evaluation approach works well for well-known domains.
 For specific domains, we can use local experts who are familiar with the context.